Archaeological ethics: America

 The Society for American Archaeology (SAA) is an organization which is dedicated the ethical practice of archaeology and the preservation of archaeological materials in America.
-The SAA's committee on archaeological ethics continually updates the living document titled Principles of Archaeological Ethics, which was first created in 1966.
+The SAA's committee on archaeological ethics continually updates the living document titled Principles of Archaeological Ethics, which was first created in 1996.
 The SAA registers professional archaeologists who must agree to uphold the code of conduct while conducting research.

 The United States government continually passes legislation to protect archaeological materials and uphold ethical archaeological research.
 The Antiquities Act of 1906 established punishment for archaeological looting, ensured the governments' responsibility to preserve archaeological sites, and created guidelines for conducting archaeological research.
 The Historic Sites Act of 1935 further confirmed that the preservation of archaeological sites is of national concern.
 The National Historic Preservation Act of 1966 provided federal protection of archaeological sites and established the need for environmental review, ensuring that development does not destroy archaeological material.
 The Archaeological Resource Protection Act of 1979 states that archaeological materials must be preserved once they are discovered.
 The Native American Graves Repatriation Act of 1990 (NAGPRA) constitutes that museums receiving government funding must attempt to return archaeological materials to Native Americans if the natives claim the material.
 NAGPRA also states that native organizations must be consulted when Native American materials are found or are expected to be found.

 Europe

 The European Association of Archaeologists (EAA), like the Society for American Archaeology in the United States, is an organization which regulates the ethical practice of archaeology across Europe.
 The EAA requires its members to follow a published code of ethics.
 The code of ethics requires archaeologists to inform the public of their work, preserve archaeological sites, and evaluate the social and ecological impacts of their work before beginning.
 This code further provides an ethical framework for conducting contractual archaeology, fieldwork training, and journal publications.

-While the EAA regulates ethical archaeological practices across Europe, the British Association for Biological Anthropology and Osteoarcheology further provides an ethical guideline for British archaeologists who are conducting research with human remains.
+While the EAA regulates ethical archaeological practices across Europe, the British Association for Biological Anthropology and Osteoarchaeology further provides an ethical guideline for British archaeologists who are conducting research with human remains.